Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Walk out of the train station and you'll be assaulted by smells from other lands, Middle Eastern and Vietnamese aromas drifting out of homes and restaurants, giving Cannes a much more cosmopolitan feel than I expected.

-When the Palais des Congrès isn't welcoming celebrities, it welcomes plenty of other events.
-When I was there, it hosted an international gaming convention, a far cry from the gala gowns of Tinsteltown.
+When the Palais des Congrès isn't welcoming celebrities, it hosts plenty of other events.
+When I was there, it was an international gaming convention, a far cry from the gala gowns of Tinsteltown.

 At 40 minutes by car or train from Nice, there's no question Cannes makes the cut for the top 10 list of must-see towns in southern France.